ViliusSutkus89/ndkports/rebuild-order.md

 - spiro

 #### Ports with dependencies:
+- libtiff (depends on: libjpeg-turbo)
+- freetype (depends on: libpng)
 - glib2 (depends on: libiconv, proxy-libintl, libffi, pcre2)
-- libtiff (depends on: libjpeg-turbo)
 - libxml2 (depends on: libiconv)
-- freetype(depends on: libpng)

 - lcms2 (depends on: libtiff)
 - fontconfig (depends on: freetype, libexpat)